microsoft/CCF/sphinx/source/users/deploy_app.rst

 Deploying an Application
 ========================

-The quickest way to deploy a CCF application is to use the `start_test_network.sh <https://github.com/microsoft/CCF/blob/master/start_test_network.sh>`_ test script, specifying the :ref:`enclave image <developers/index:Writing CCF Applications>` to run.
+The quickest way to deploy a CCF application is to use the `start_test_network.sh <https://github.com/microsoft/CCF/blob/master/start_test_network.sh>`_ test script, specifying the :ref:`enclave image <developers/index:Building Apps>` to run.

 The script creates a new test CCF network composed of 3 nodes running locally.
 All the governance requests required to open the network to users are automatically issued.